 Even in the most desolate areas of American cities, evictions used to be rare.
 But today, most poor renting families are spending more than half of their income on housing, and eviction has become ordinary, especially for single mothers.
 In vivid, intimate prose, Desmond provides a ground-level view of one of the most urgent issues facing America today.
 As we see families forced into shelters, squalid apartments, or more dangerous neighborhoods, we bear witness to the human cost of America’s vast inequality—and to people’s determination and intelligence in the face of hardship.
 As Jacob Blumgart of Slate writes, “Desmond’s book manages to be a deeply moral work, a successful nonfiction narrative, and a sweeping academic survey—all while bringing new research to his academic field and to the public’s attention.”

-A former member of the Harvard Society of Fellows, Desmond is also the author of the award-winning book, On the Fireline, coauthor of two books on race, and editor of a collection of studies on severe deprivation in America.
+A former member of the Harvard Society of Fellows, Desmond is also the author of the award-winning book On the Fireline, the coauthor of two books on race, and the editor of a collection of studies on severe deprivation in America.
 He has written essays on educational inequality, dangerous work, political ideology, race and social theory, and the inner-city housing market.
-The principal investigator of the Milwaukee Area Renters Study, an original survey of tenants in Milwaukee’s low-income private housing sector, Desmond’s work has been supported by the Ford, Russell Sage, and National Science Foundations.
+The principal investigator of the Milwaukee Area Renters Study, an original survey of tenants in Milwaukee’s low-income private housing sector, Desmond has been supported by the Ford, Russell Sage, and National Science Foundations.
 He is a Contributing Writer for The New York Times Magazine, and his writing has appeared in The New York Times and the Chicago Tribune.

 For more information on Matthew Desmond, please visit justshelter.org.